Ysaura Viso

-Ysaura Candelaria Viso Garrido (born 17 June 1993) is a Venezuelan footballer who plays as a forward for Liga MX Femenil club León and the Venezuela women's national team.
+Ysaura Candelaria Viso Garrido (born 17 June 1993) is a Venezuelan footballer who plays as a forward for club Santa Fe and the Venezuela women's national team.

 International career

 Viso represented Venezuela at the 2010 FIFA U-17 Women's World Cup.
 At the senior level, she was part of the national squad in two Copa América Femenina editions (2010 and 2018) and the 2018 Central American and Caribbean Games.